Stow Lake (The White Lady)

 👻

-The first documented encounter came on January 6, 1908, when the San Francisco Chronicle ran a front-page story headlined "Park Ghost Holds Up Automobile Party."
-A man named Arthur Pigeon was driving a group of female partygoers through the park late at night when a figure appeared before his vehicle.
+The first documented encounter appeared on January 6, 1908, when the San Francisco Chronicle ran a front-page story headlined "Park Ghost Holds Up Automobile Party."
+A man named Arthur Pigeon was driving a group of female partygoers through the park late at night when a figure stepped in front of his vehicle.
 "It was a thin, tall figure in white," Pigeon told the Chronicle.
 "And it seemed to shine.
 It had long, fair hair and was barefooted."
-The women shrieked as the apparition held its arms outstretched, blocking their path.
+The women shrieked as the ghost held its arms outstretched, blocking their path.
 Pigeon floored the accelerator and was soon stopped by a mounted police officer for speeding.
-When he escorted the officer back to investigate, the ghost had vanished.
+When he escorted the officer back to investigate, nothing was there.
 Captain Gleeson of the Park Station reportedly "gave orders that any ghost answering this description is to be arrested on sight."

-Verifying the original drowning is impossible—the 1906 earthquake and fire destroyed San Francisco's police and coroner records.
-But the park itself has a dark history: a 1900 newspaper reported that 1 in every 12 San Francisco suicides from 1890 to 1900 occurred in Golden Gate Park, including four unidentified women.
-In July 1906, two 12-year-old earthquake refugees living in the park—Mary Cook and Nellie Gillighan—told police they saw "the naked body of a baby floating in Lloyd Lake," a nearby pond.
+The park itself has a dark history that lends the legend some weight.
+A 1900 newspaper reported that 1 in every 12 San Francisco suicides from 1890 to 1900 occurred in Golden Gate Park, including four unidentified women.
+In July 1906, two 12-year-old earthquake refugees living in the park--Mary Cook and Nellie Gillighan--told police they saw "the naked body of a baby floating in Lloyd Lake," a nearby pond.
 Officers dragged the lake but found nothing.

-The Pioneer Mother statue at the lake entrance has become part of the haunting.
-Witnesses report the statue's head moving as if searching the ground, unexplained cracks appearing on its face, and the sounds of laughing children nearby.
-Some swear that on certain nights, a third child—barely a toddler—appears alongside the statue's two carved children.
+The Pioneer Mother statue at the lake entrance has become tangled up in the haunting too.
+Witnesses report the statue's head moving as if searching the ground, cracks appearing on its face that were not there the day before, and the sound of children laughing nearby.
+Some swear that on certain nights, a third child--barely a toddler--appears alongside the statue's two carved children.
 A secondary ghost, the "Ghost Cop," patrols the park in a phantom police car, issuing traffic tickets that vanish from courthouse records because the officer died over a decade ago.
-Tommy Netzband of the San Francisco Ghost Society has investigated the site and believes the White Lady is a residual haunting—an energetic imprint replaying a traumatic event eternally, unable to communicate with the living.
+Tommy Netzband of the San Francisco Ghost Society has investigated the site and believes the White Lady is a residual haunting--an energetic imprint replaying a traumatic event eternally, unable to communicate with the living.
 The lake was renamed Blue Heron Lake in January 2024, but the White Lady's legend endures.

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.